 In this example, the price could be rounded up to $20.

-The very last step is adjusting your prices to meet the needs of the market and your business.
+The very last step is to adjust your competitive pricing to meet the needs of potential customers and your business.

-First, see if the price is realistic for your customers and is competitive in your market.
-For example, if you sell Super Awesome Bracelet for $20 and everyone else is selling a similar product for $12, then you’ll need to lower your prices.
+First, do your market research and see if your prices are realistic for your target customers and if they are on par with market prices.
+For example, if you sell Super Awesome Bracelet for $20 and everyone else is selling a similar product for $12, then you’ll need different pricing.